Jan Oblak: International career

 Oblak was first called by the Slovenia under-21 team in August 2009, replacing the injured Jan Koprivec.
 He made his debut against France on 9 September of that year, in the 2011 UEFA European Under-21 Championship qualifiers.

 On 11 September 2012, Oblak made his first appearance for the senior side, starting in a 2–1 away loss against Norway in the 2014 FIFA World Cup qualifiers.

 He became the first-choice goalkeeper of the national team after the international retirement of Samir Handanović at the end of 2015; however, he took a break from his international duties during the 2018–19 UEFA Nations League, due to an arm injury he had been battling at the time.

 On 6 September 2019, Oblak captained Slovenia for the first time.

 Style of play

-Considered to be one of the best goalkeepers in the world by several pundits, Oblak is a tall, athletic, and physically strong keeper.
+Oblak is a tall, athletic, and physically fit keeper.
 He is mainly known for his speed, quick reflexes, and agility, as well as his reading of the game, and in particular, his excellent handling and ability to come off his line and collect crosses, which enables him to excel in the air and command his area effectively.
-He has also been praised in the media for his work-rate, outstanding positioning, footwork, shot-stopping abilities, and composure in goal, as well as his overall consistency, leadership, and ability to instill a sense of confidence in his team's back-line.